Santa’s Helper (Sexy!) With Boots : 2 / 6

 “Figure things out?”
 Lucy rubbed her eyes and yawned.
 “Look -- I don’t know what ‘figuring out’ you need to do, but I can tell my hubby Wes to bring some clothes for you when he comes to pick me up.
 Hell, we can even give you a ride, wherever you need to go.”

 Then, after a thoughtful pause, Lucy added, "And you know what?
 If you stick with me, I can ask my brother Grady to help you get your car back.
-He just got out of jail two weeks ago, and he knows the ins and outs of the system better than anybody.
+He just got out of jail two weeks ago, so he knows the ins and outs of the system better than anybody.
 Plus," she added with a slow wink, "he's very easy on the eyes."

 Jackie smiled but didn’t answer.
 Lucy shrugged and said, “Anyway, the offer’s there.”
 Then the two fell into silence.

 Jackie gazed out the window.
 As she sat there, on the noisy little bus, Jackie began to feel the weight of what had happened to her.
 Here she was, going God knows where, to do God knows what with God knows who... half-naked in a silly Christmas outfit in the middle of summer.
 She was alone.
-She was a girl, but she wasn't one this morning.
-She was lost -- not in a geographical sense, but yes, even though she knew where she was, she was lost: She didn’t know how she’d gotten into this situation and had no idea how she was getting out.
+She was a girl, but she wasn't a girl this morning.
+She was lost -- not in a geographical sense, but yes, even though she knew exactly where she was, she was lost: She didn’t know how she’d gotten into this situation and had no idea how she was getting out.
 Okay, she had time to get to the second-hand store and buy some decent clothes.
 At least she wouldn’t look like a two-dollar whore.
 But then what?

 Who can I call? she asked herself.
 How can I explain this to anyone?
 Who am I now, anyway?
 Did I take over someone else’s life?
 Am I a person with a name and a family?
-Or am I someone created out of the blue?
+Or am I someone brand-spanking new, created out of the blue?
 Is some woman out there now, walking around as Jack Redhaven?
 Did I switch bodies with some woman somewhere, or am I still me?
 Am I the only one in this predicament?

 Jackie lifted her head and looked around the bus.
 She looked at the women, all of whom seemed a good twenty years older than her, and wondered to her horror whether this was where life was taking her.
 How could she make it stop?
 How could she get her real life back?